AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/discover-insights.md

 Scoring Summary displays the total number of profiles scored and categorizes them into buckets containing high, medium, and low propensity.
 The propensity buckets are determined based on score range, low is less than 24, medium is 25 to 74, and high is above 74.
 Each bucket has a color corresponding to the legend.

+>[!NOTE]
-> **Note:** If it is a conversion propensity score, the high scores show in green and the low scores in red.
+>If it is a conversion propensity score, the high scores show in green and the low scores in red.
 If you are predicting churn propensity this is flipped, the high scores are in red and the low scores are green.
 The medium bucket remains yellow regardless of what propensity type you choose.

 ![scoring summary](./images/insights/scoring-summary.png)